DomT4/homebrew-crypto/Formula_Descriptions.md

 * poly1305aes - Implementation of Poly1305 for MAC released into the public domain by D. J. Bernstein.

-* qbittorrent - Popular Bittorrent client.
-Not super-stable yet; waiting on the next release to fix several outstanding major issues.

 * secp256k1 - Bitcoin’s experimental curves library.

 * truecrypt - My fork of the 7.1a Truecrypt source code.
 All modifications, of which there are none to the source code itself, are documented by commits in the upstream repo.